facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 # Introduction to evaluation interface
-The simultaneous translation models from sharedtask participents are evaluated under a server-client protocol.
-The participents are requisted to plug in their own model API in the protocol, and submit a docker file.
+The simultaneous translation models from the shared task participants are evaluated under a server-client protocol.
+The participants are required to plug in their own model API in the protocol, and submit a Docker image.

 ## Server-Client Protocol
 An server-client protocol that will be used in evaluation.
 For example, when a *wait-k* model (k=3) translate the English sentence "Alice and Bob are good friends" to Genman sentence "Alice und Bob sind gute Freunde." , the evaluation process is shown as following figure.